Let the pictures do the talking!

 With the annual Photo Contest, we want to show the Alps from different perspectives: their cultural richness and heritage, their majestic natural splendour, their unique biodiversity and ecosystems and the vibrant life.

-The Photo Contest is open from June until August.
+The Photo Contest is open from May until August.

 The submitted pictures compete for a spot in the Alpine Convention’s calendar.

 All eyes on Alpine water bodies & their biodiversity

 Alpine ground and surface water bodies such as lakes and ponds, rivers and streams, marshlands and wetlands are an invaluable shared public good.
 From the peaks to the plains, these water bodies are an extremely fertile habitat for countless species of flora and fauna, both in their waters and on their banks.

 With their colours, transparencies, reflections, shades, movements, and stillness they shape the Alpine landscape and make this territory unique.